Turkish lira plunges after Erdogan sacks hawkish cenbank chief - Up News Info

 Article content

+In a statement on Sunday, Kavcioglu said the bank would focus on permanently lowering inflation, which has been stuck in double digits for most of the last four years.

-A former member of parliament for the AK Party (AKP), Kavcioglu has espoused the unorthodox views shared by Erdogan.
+A former member of parliament for Erdogan’s AK Party (AKP), Kavcioglu has espoused the unorthodox views shared by the president.
 He wrote high rates “indirectly cause inflation to rise,” in a newspaper column last month.

 WEEKEND OF QUESTIONS